Police Qaumi Razakars

-Police Qaumi Razakars or Razakar (plu: Razakars) (Arabic for volunteer) is a volunteer police force in Punjab, Pakistan.
-Its duties include helping with the maintenance of law and order, by helping the police maintaining public security and natural calamities as may be prescribed.
+The Police Qaumi Razakars (پولیس قومی رضاکار) or Razakars was a volunteer police force in Punjab, Pakistan.
+Established under the Punjab Qaumi Razakars Ordinance of 1965, its duties included assisting the Punjab Police with the maintenance of law and order, public security, and natural calamities.

-There are currently 24,613 razakars with the Punjab police and their annual budget under TA head is Rs350 million and under uniform head Rs170m.
+The force consisted of 24,613 razakars with an annual budget of Rs350 million for traveling allowances and Rs170 million for uniforms.

-The entire force was disbanded in 2022 in all districts over the complaints of corruption and misconduct of volunteers using the uniform to extort bribes and committing crimes like mobile and purse snatching.
+The entire force was disbanded in 2022 across all districts following numerous complaints of corruption and misconduct.
+Volunteers were accused of using the uniform to extort bribes and committing crimes such as mobile phone and purse snatching.